 Does every book or movie HAVE to feature The Ultimate Big Bad (TM) to make it a good, entertaining piece of fiction?
-J. S. Dewes, author of The Last Watch, joins us today to talk about some of her favorite examples of media with less traditional villains.
+J. S. Dewes, author of Rubicon, joins us to talk about some of her favorite examples of media with less traditional villains.
 Check it out here!

 By J. S. Dewes

 A child of the 90s and early aughts, I grew up in a golden age of the cinematic masterpiece known as the disaster movie.
 Many a night was spent binge-watching laserdiscs of Twister, Independence Day, Volcano, White Squall, Outbreak, Armageddon, Titanic, Deep Impact, need I go on.

 As an introvert terrified of interpersonal conflict, the notion of a dramatic premise that didn’t require traditional antagonists spoke directly to my soul.
 Why bother fighting each other when you can instead band together to fight MOTHER NATURE?

 So it should come as no surprise that when I started brainstorming for my debut novel The Last Watch, my instincts led me directly toward a villainless premise.
 As castoff miscreants and criminal soldiers, many of my characters would make decent antagonists in their own rights, yet instead my motley crew joins forces to undertake the not so small task of preventing the collapse of the universe.

 While writing, I never even considered including any kind of traditional villain—my poor characters really didn’t need a Big Bad thwarting their every move with the universe itself opposing them at every turn.
 (That was until I realized the story was, in fact, a series, and that a more traditional antagonist may be called for as the story expands, but I digress.)